maartene/DungeonCrawler/docs/NOTES.md

 ## 🍅 Pomodoro 11 - Added models for walls, stairs and floor/ceiling
 - ✅ Added models and changed background color

+## 🍅 Pomodoro 12 - Move between floors properly
+- ✅ Move between floors and the map changes
+- ✅ Visual representation also changes
+- ✅ Added caching to improve performance when changing floors